What is Coronary Artery Disease?

 Calcium and inflammatory cells that flow in the bloodstream blends into the existing plaque in the inner walls of the blood vessels.
 As the number of these cells accumulates along with the cholesterol deposition, it grows into a bigger plague, as a result, it pushes artery walls outwards.

 The prime symptom of Coronary Artery disease is in the form of chest pain.
 Other main symptoms that might occur include:

 Premature Coronary Artery Disease

-Factors that would cause early heart attacks in young people rise due to the hereditary distortion of the coronary artery anatomy, blockage of arteries, clotting of coronary arteries or as mentioned earlier due to inflammation of the coronary arteries also holds responsible.
+Factors that would cause early heart attacks in young people rise due to the hereditary distortion of the coronary artery anatomy, blockage of arteries, clotting of coronary arteries or as mentioned earlier, due to inflammation of the coronary arteries, also hold responsible.